-ISEE works earnestly all year to raise funds that provide scholarships for participants, and in addition, some chapters have their own funding sources that cover the cost of participation.
-The value of these scholarships varies, and depends on participants' home location.
-For those living in the Santa Cruz area, scholarships are approximately \$4300.
-For those that require travel to both the Inquiry Institute and Design Institute, the value can be as high as \$6000.
+ISEE works earnestly all year to raise funds that provide scholarships for many of our participants.
+For participants living in the Santa Cruz area, full scholarships are approximately \$3500.
+For those that require travel to both the Inquiry Institute and Design Institute, the value can be as high as \$5400.
+In addition, some chapters have their own funding sources that cover the cost of participation.
+We recommend that advisors review the cost worksheet outlining all program costs.
+Full or partial support from advisors enables us to extend scholarships to more participants, and advisor support is a factor we consider in accepting applicants to the program.